 - They have a streamlined process for working with brands.

-With all this experience comes a price tag that, depending on the platform, can be between $1,000 and $10,000, according to WebFX.
+With all this experience comes a price tag that, depending on the platform, one source estimates to be between $1,000 and $10,000.

 You’re probably already familiar with mega-influencers.
-These are the social media celebrities on platforms like Instagram and YouTube.
-They have a community of over one million followers and have audiences with different interests and likes.
+These are the social media celebrities with audiences of more than one million followers.

-Finding an influencer and agreeing on a collaboration with them can be a time-consuming exercise that’s difficult to scale.
-For best results, use this five-step process to stay on track.
+Finding a social media influencer and agreeing on a collaboration with them can be a time-consuming exercise that’s difficult to scale.
+For best results, use this process to stay on track:

 - Do your homework

 1. Do your homework

 There is so much you can learn from other brands’ influencer marketing approaches.
 Discover what works for them, get inspiration from the different types of content they post, and look at what types of content get the most engagement.
 Use a tool like Hootsuite, which lets you see metrics on your Instagram account and then compare it with others.

 It’s also a good idea to research other brands that are not your competitors but perhaps share a similar demographic.
 Say you run a watch brand like Shore Projects.
 You may keep an eye on backpack and accessory brand Herschel Supply Co.
 While the two brands sell different products, their customer base is similar.
 You can watch and see which influencer campaigns are working for the brand and pull inspiration for yours.

 Your campaign will be more successful if you give the influencer creative freedom to produce content they know their audience will love.